 Ageha Gel.
 A soak-off gel crafted by an outstanding Japanese Gel Nail artist, and I mean ARTIST.
-The creation of this gel was fully created with intent and the Japanese Gel Nail Artist at heart.
+This gel was created entirely for the benefit of the Japanese Gel Nail Artist.

-While I don’t know Ageha personally I did have the lovely opportunity to take a class with her here in the states over 5 years ago.
-Since then I’ve followed her work on Instagram and attentively have watched the development of her product line.
+While I don’t know Ageha personally, I did have the lovely opportunity to take a class with her in the states over 5 years ago.
+Since then, I’ve followed her work on Instagram and attentively watched her product line’s development.

-In today’s video we’ll be analyzing Ageha gel for you and how it compares to 3 of my other favorites… Kokoist, Leafgel, and Vetro.
+Today we’ll analyze Ageha gel for you and how it compares to 3 of my other favorites… Kokoist, Leafgel, and Vetro.

-I’ve been using Japanese Gel for over 5 years now and it has literally helped me with all of my nail tech issues.
-So much so, I ditched just about every product I owned after being able to figure it all out with just Japanese Gel, and I’m going to show you how you can do the same!
+I’ve been using Japanese gel for over five years, which has helped me with my nail tech issues.
+So much so that I ditched just about every product I owned after being able to figure it all out with just Japanese gel, and I’m going to show you how you can do the same!

-And before we dive in, I want to make a super special announcement of something new I’ll be starting out in this channel.
+And before we dive in, I want to make a super special announcement about something new I’ll be starting on this channel.

-Now a full disclosure of my use of Ageha gel.
-My tried and true use of it is actually close to ZERO.
-So I cannot definitively give you problem solving feedback on it.
-So for example like OOh!
-Make sure you use Ageha’s Cushion base instead of Base Gel More for XYZ type clients.
-That type of feedback comes solely from repetitive use on clients.
-Which I have not done, since I actually just recently bought my Ageha Gel.
+Now, full disclosure of my use of Ageha gel.
+My tried and true use of it is close to ZERO.
+So I cannot definitively give you problem-solving feedback on it.
+For example, like OOh!
+Make sure you use Ageha’s Cushion base instead of Base Gel More for XYZ-type clients; that feedback comes solely from repetitive use on clients.
+I have not done this since I just recently bought my Ageha Gel.

-So then how the heck are you going to tell me about how this wears Paola…
+So how the heck are you going to tell me about how this wears Paola?

-So here’s what you must know about Japanese Gel Nail Systems… they all compete with one another.
-Highly competitive they are.
-And for this reason each brand tries to create a better version of one brand’s gel type.
+You must know that Japanese Gel Nail Systems all compete with one another.
+For this reason, each brand tries to create a better version of one brand’s gel type.

-Just to over simplify this…For example.
-Obviously any gel brand needs a base coat.
-Ok, but what kind… What base coat does universally well among most client nail types?
-The answer is… A flexible rubbery type base coat.
-Now Japanese gel companies don’t have to reinvent the wheel here.
-They’ve found success with Bio Sculpture and Calgel’s Base gel, and so they are going to try and create the best versions of Bio Sculpture and Calgel gel base.
-(Totally my opinion, as obviously no company will confirm this theory :D)
+Japanese gel companies don’t have to reinvent the wheel here.
+They’ve found success with Bio Sculpture and Calgel’s Base gel, so they will try and create the best versions of Bio Sculpture and Calgel gel base.
+(Totally my opinion, as obviously no company will confirm this theory :D).

-And this way of thinking is true for the rest of their base gels and top gels.
-Each one of these top brands is essentially going to hire their own chemist to develop, or reverse engineer-kind-of-thing, the best version of a product doing incredibly well in the nail industry, and I think this is truly one of the characteristics setting Japanese gel apart.
-That extremely competitive edge, and relentless pursuit of making their line the best.
+This way of thinking is valid for the rest of their base gels and top gels.
+Each of these top brands will hire its own chemist to develop or reverse engineer-kind-of-thing, the best version of a product doing incredibly well in the nail industry.
+I think this is genuinely one of the characteristics setting Japanese gel apart.
+That extremely competitive edge and relentless pursuit of making their line the best.

 Ok, enough raving.

-So at the end of this video you’ll be able to make some super informative buying decisions with your clients nails in mind.
+So at the end of this reading, you’ll be able to make some super informative buying decisions with your clients’ nails in mind.

-So to just keep things in order I’m actually going to use this comparison chart I created.
+So to keep things in order, I’m going to use this comparison chart I created.

-At first I had bought Ageha Cushion Base, thinking this was their version, but just by the consistency it did not fit the criteria, at least not the bottle version.
-And so we’ll hold off talking about it until later in this video.
+At first, I had bought Ageha Cushion Base, thinking this was their version.
+Still, just by the consistency, it did not fit the criteria, at least not the bottle version.
+And so we’ll hold off talking about it until later.